HOUSE BILL NO. 107

 (5) The continuous maintenance of the minimum liquidity, operating reserves, and tangible net worth required under this section is necessary for continued licensure under this part.
 Failure to meet or maintain these minimum standards may constitute grounds for denial of an application, issuance of a cease and desist order, license suspension, or license revocation.

-NEW SECTION.
 Section 2.
 Mortgage lender net worth requirement.
 (1) A mortgage lender must continuously maintain the minimum net worth required by this section.

 (2) A mortgage lender must have a minimum net worth of $250,000 and submit evidence that establishes compliance with this section.
 Evidence of net worth must include submission of recent financial statements accompanied by a written statement by an independent certified public accountant attesting that the accountant has reviewed the financial statements in accordance with generally accepted accounting principles.